mauroservienti/milestone.github.io/_posts/2019-09-10-businesses-dont-fail-they-make-mistakes.md

 At that point I decided to chime in asking what I thought was a very innocent question:

-> How come that a business failure caused a message to end up in a error queue?
+> How come that a business failure caused a message to end up in the error queue?

 ## Eyes staring at me

-They immediately started explaining the root cause of the issues.
+They immediately started explaining the root cause of the issue.
 Javascript validation code at the front-end was misbehaving, causing a command to be sent from front-end to back-end services that upon message handling time were reevaluating the business rule and throwing an exception due to the validation failure.

 Being a message based system the message retry engine was kicking in and eventually failed messages were ending up in the error queue.

 The root cause was clear and pretty straightforward.
 However I asked the same question again:

-> How come that a business failure caused a message to end up in a error queue?
+> How come that a business failure caused a message to end up in the error queue?

 At which point, I had their attention.